 Being a hustler, I understood the meaning of – When in Rome, do as the Romans do.

-I finally managed to get an interview call through some reference of an employee there.
+I finally managed to get an interview call through some reference to an employee there.

 And that’s how I started my internship in the Audit and Assurance wing of Grant Thornton (GT).